ermongroup/gac/README.md

 ### Training

-Download the demonstations from and place them in `gac/saved_demo`.
+Download the [expert demonstations](https://tinyurl.com/5acd9kz7) and place them in `gac/saved_demo`.
 The usage of `train_gac.py` is quite self-evident.
 For example, we can train GAC for the `walker_walk` task with one demonstration by running

 ```bash
 python train_gac.py env='walker_walk'